onlinecity/cpp-smpp/README.md

 make install
 ```

 There is both an offline unit test (./bin/unittest) and an online unit test (./bin/smppclient_test).
-If you run ```make test``` you'll run them both via CTest.
-They can be run individually, which also allows you to view the results from CppUnit.
+If you run ```make test``` you'll run them both.
+They can be run individually, which also allows you to view the results from GTest.
 The connection settings for the online test is found in [test/connectionsetting.h](https://github.com/onlinecity/cpp-smpp/blob/master/test/connectionsetting.h).

 Sending a SMS:
 ----